jhoncarter7/nikhilrai-site/README.md

-# nikhilrai-site
+# My portfolio

-a showcase website for  my portfolio
+ i am from kushinagar uttarpradesh
+ My proffesion is to do programming